Fingerstyle guitar playing can be used in all music genres today. We have found the best deals around for the 5 best fingerstyle guitars.

 What Is Fingerstyle Guitar?

 Fingerstyle is a form of guitar playing in which each note is played using the fingers instead of a pick.
-Guitarists playing blues, jazz, classical, and rock music all incorporate this style today.
+Guitarists playing blues, jazz, classical guitar, and rock music all incorporate this style today.

 Fingerstyle enables a guitarist to perform multiple parts of a song or composition at once.